rik-saha/Data-Engineering/02_data_filtering/Readme Question.txt

 2. How many different countries are there?

-3. What is the distribition of contries in top 100 universities?
+3. What is the distribution of countries in top 100 universities?

 4. What is the average number of students in top 10 universities?